-On September 15, 2020, the Company obtained insurance through the Caribbean Catastrophe Risk Insurance Facility (CCRIF).
-The policy coverage full loss limit is US\$5,460,700 (EC\$14,634,676).
-Based on the limit above and the recent experience with the devastation in 2017, the Company remains exposed on insurance risk.
+On September 15, 2020, the Company obtained insurance through the Caribbean Catastrophe Risk Insurance Facility (CCRIF) to cover Transmission and Distribution assets.
+The policy coverage full loss limit was US\$5,460,700 (EC\$14,634,676).
+Based on the limit above and the recent experience with the devastation in 2017, the Company is exposed on insurance risk.
+However, for the renewed policy in 2021, the Company increased this coverage to US\$8,012,400 (EC\$21,473,232) but might be still inadequate to cover the risk to an acceptable level depending on the severity of a hurricane.
+The Company has an overdraft facility in place to assist in the event of natural disasters or similar catastrophic events.